longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 - **Experimental feature**
 If desired, the timeout setting can be set at a high value, such as 600 seconds, to guarantee that normal Kubernetes node-failure handling will take place first.
 The (slight) overhead for Lease creation and update will still remain.
 If RWX HA is released as an "experimental" feature, the high value can be the default.

+- **Webhook availability**
+Testing with the PoC uncovered a snag.
+Occasionally, at the end of the sequence, the share manager controller will get a failure when it updates the volume attachment.
+The error is a timeout while trying to call the admission webhook.
+That repeats until the failed node actually goes to "not ready", and then it succeeds, usually about 20-30 seconds later.
+It doesn't break anything, but it means that the failover takes as long as it would without this feature.
+In analysis with team members, we concluded that it is because the admission webhook is a service and one node of the cluster is picked to respond to the service IP address.
+It can happen that it is the same node that hosted the share manager and has failed.
+If so, calls to the webhook will time out until control is passed by Kubernetes to another node, which happens on its own timetable.
+On the PoC test cluster of three worker nodes, that's about 1/3 of the time.
+That means that failovers will intermittently and unpredictably take longer than they should.
+No workaround is currently known.

 ### Upgrade Strategy